Learning to Be Bridges In a Broken World

 We are a non-denominational group of Christians (lay members and pastors) who have a passion for racial justice and believe the Church has a role to play in advancing this cause.
-We attend a number of Bay Area Churches in Fremont, Milpitas and Livermore.
+We attend Bay Area Churches in Fremont, Livermore and San Jose.

 - Bridges Community Church